zlangbert/hrp/README.md

 ## Features

 * acts as a helm repository and uses a storage backend for persistence
-* upload charts to the repository through the http api
+* upload charts to the repository through the HTTP API

 Table of contents
 =================